 We are collaborating with Tate Britain to enhance the Tate’s collection of literary prints and paintings.
-RIN will foreground artists from the Romantic period who have been unduly ignored, and return attention to well-known artists in unfamiliar roles.
+RIN will foreground artists who have been unduly ignored, and return attention to well-known artists in unfamiliar roles.
 We aim to recapture lost cultures of looking and of reading, restoring the link between word and image not only in book illustration but in the wider literary and visual culture.

 Our programme of events will take as starting point in turn the artist, the author, the gallery and the economics of print.
 We will produce an edited collection of essays and it is hoped that this network will form the basis for a longer research project.